 Nike Air Max Models We’d Like to See Retroed

-From the Air Max 90 Current to the second iteration of the groundbreaking Air Max 360, check out our full list below and let us know which Air Maxes you would like to see resurrected from the vault.
+While most of the high-profile releases get plenty of retro attention these days, there are a few sleepers that we think have been left in the dark.
+From the Air Max 90 Current to the second iteration of the ground-breaking Air Max 360, check out this list of Air Maxes that we would like to see resurrected from the vault.

 Nike Air Max 90 Current (2008)

 Back in the mid- to late-aughts, and even in the early 2010s, Nike were churning out Free-based hybrids left and right as they capitalised on the popularity of the minimalist running trend.
 Some were more successful than others, but the best of the bunch was undoubtedly the Air Max 90 Current.
 Famously included in the Swoosh's two-part AM90 colab with KAWS, the kicks added flexible Free siping to the forefoot while retaining the 90's iconic Max Air unit in the heel.
 The streamlined mesh toe box also set these apart, while updated colour-blocking on the 'Infrared' drop perfectly capped off the contemporary spin on the OG.